inveniosoftware/invenio-stats/docs/configuration.rst

 Events creation
 ---------------
 The creation of events can be done via signals.
-Invenio-stats provide an easy way to generate those events.
+Invenio-stats provides an easy way to generate those events.